-- There are several courses with the course number PHC 6937.
-These courses are currently classified as "special topics" courses and are awaiting permanent course number reassignments. - Students in the Public Health Practice concentration must select at least two core areas (out of Environmental Health, Epidemiology, Public Health Management and Policy, and Social and Behavioral Sciences) and must take at least two courses in each of the selected core areas. - Courses denoted with \ have pre-requisites. - Courses denoted with \\ fall under the general PHC 6937 course code. - Courses denoted with ^ are offered by another department but approved for MPH coursework.
-These will have a different tuition rate. - Geriatric Care Management electives are also available.
-If interested, please contact robynesmith@phhp.ufl.edu. - +Students in the accelerated 42-credit program complete 2 credits of electives. - A personalized plan of study will be created for each student upon admission and acceptance into the program.
+- Students in the Public Health Practice concentration must take at least four courses in the core areas. - \\There are several courses with the course number PHC 6937.
+These courses are currently classified as "special topics" courses and are awaiting permanent course number reassignments. - Courses denoted with ^ are offered by another department but approved for MPH coursework.
+These will have a different tuition rate. - A personalized plan of study will be created for each student upon admission and acceptance into the program.